hashicorp/vagrant/website/source/docs/vagrant-cloud/boxes/index.html.md

 ## Vagrant Box Catalog and Discovery

-Vagrant Cloud hosts a catalog of publically available Vagrant Boxes.
+Vagrant Cloud hosts a catalog of publicly available Vagrant Boxes.
 These are boxes created by both HashiCorp and community contributions.
 You can find an owner of a box by selecting their username in the URL or on the box page.